B7-33 (6mg)

 B7-33 and Ease of Production

 B7-33 is easier to produce and is more economical.
-It has less complicated 2D and 3D structures; it is easier to produce a functional B7-33 protein than a full H2-relaxin protein.
+It has less complicated 2D and 3D structures; producing a functional B7-33 protein is easier than a full H2-relaxin protein.

 B7-33 and Anti-Fibrotic Properties

-Fibrosis involves scarring or unorganized tissue regeneration and is the end state of at least half of all chronic diseases.
-In 2012, H2-relaxin completed phase II clinical trials to treat acute heart failure[4].
-The research suggested that H2-relaxin administration may lead to instant vasodilation and reduces the long-term scarring seen following heart damage.
-Using the full relaxin protein as a therapeutic agent is challenging.
-H2-relaxin is difficult to produce and can only be administered via IV.
-It also appears to increase heart rate and may promote cancer progression (particularly prostate cancer).
-B7-33 peptide is under study for its potential to increase MMP-2 production slightly more than H2-relaxin does.
-This effect was noted in research studies, observing that the peptide appeared to significantly reduce cardiac fibrosis in rat models of MI-induced heart failure and improve cardiac function[5].
-Similar effects have been observed in mouse models of asthma and lung fibrosis.
-Further, B7-33 appeared to overcome tumor growth even when administered at higher doses than those producing anti-fibrotic effects.
+Fibrosis involves scarring or unorganized tissue regeneration, and occurs at the end state of at least half of all chronic diseases.
+Research suggested that H2-relaxin introduction may lead to instant vasodilation and reduce long-term scarring following heart damage.[4]
+The peptide was also purported to immediately reduce dyspnea and other phenomena associated with heart failure.
+B7-33 peptide is under study for its potential to increase MMP-2 production, at a potentially slightly increased rate than H2-relaxin does.
+Research studies noted this potential, observing that the peptide appeared to significantly reduce cardiac fibrosis in rat models of MI-induced heart failure and improve cardiac function.[5]
+Similar impacts have been observed in mouse models of asthma and lung fibrosis.
+Further, B7-33 appeared to overcome tumor growth even when introduced at greater concentrations than those producing anti-fibrotic effects.
 It appears to work almost exclusively through the pERK pathway without stimulating cAMP production.

 B7-33 and Blood Vessel Protection